hndregjoni/codejudger-team/Dario.md

 # Student wiki: Dario

+## Week 8:
+Added 1 more diagram about Running a solution.

+## Week 7:
+Added 2 more diagrams.
+An Activity Diagram about Adding a Server, and another one about creating a Contest.

+## Week 6:
+Added 2 diagrams.
+A deployment Diagram and a Activity Diagram about what happens if the User forets their password.

 ## Week 5:
 This week's assignment was regarding a rought sketch of an activity diagram.
 I made one with Daily Chllanges as a topic.
 Other than this I started looking into design aspect, started playing around with software such as Pixir, and researched UI and Website Design on various videos.